 If any encroaching structure is deemed to be causing a safety hazard or interfering with the maintenance of a utility, the City or utility company will require it to be removed, at the owner's cost.

-In some cases where the land is surplus to the City's needs, there may be a choice given to purchase the land from the City.
+In some cases where the land is surplus to the City's needs, there may be a choice given to purchase or lease the land from the City.

 What are the processes and timelines?